AsifRashid01/SalesAnalysis_SQL_PowerBI/README.md

 - Update Data Warehouse data using [sql script.](https://github.com/techtalkcorner/SampleDemoFiles/blob/master/Database/AdventureWorks/Update_AdventureWorksDW_Data.sql)

 ### Business Request & User Stories
-- Check out the sample business request and filled-out user stories to understand the problem we are trying to solve with Data Analysis and what we consider as a solution.
+- Read the sample business request, demand overview & filled-out user stories to understand the problem we are trying to solve with Data Analysis and what we consider as a solution.

 ### Clean the Data using T-SQL
 - Understand the difference between FACT tables & Dimension tables.